Microsoft Silverlight: Demise

-Industry observers announced the death of Silverlight as early as 2011.
+Industry observers announced the death of Silverlight as early as 2011, although speculation in late 2010 was shut down.
 In 2012, Microsoft deprecated Silverlight for HTML5 in Windows 8, but until 2015 it was not clear what Microsoft's official position was on Silverlight's future.
 In July 2015, a Microsoft blog post clarified that, "… we encourage companies that are using Silverlight for media to begin the transition to DASH/MSE/CENC/EME based designs".

 Microsoft planned to terminate Silverlight support on October 12, 2021.
 Support for IE7–8 was removed between 2014 and 2016, depending on the OS.
 Support for IE9 and IE10 has also ended "or though [sic] the support lifecycle of the underlying browsers, whichever is shorter."
 There is no Silverlight plugin available for Microsoft Edge [Legacy] or newer.
 It has not been supported by Google Chrome since September 2015 or by Firefox since March 2017.

 Since late 2023, less than 0.02% of sites used Silverlight, less than 1.3% used the also discontinued Adobe Flash Player, and less than 0.03% use Java client-side (while less than 4.7% use Java server-side).

+Netflix continued to support Silverlight playback for browsers that did not support HTML 5 playback or Widevine until September 13, 2023.
+Amazon Prime Video similarly stopped supporting Silverlight playback for older browsers some time after Silverlight's end of support date with it being reported as working in August 2021 but not as of 2024.
+Unlike Netflix however, Amazon did not mention ending Silverlight support.